vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 	{% endblock %}
 ```
-> Dont be strict to tailwind here, definetly the goal is not teaching him.
+> Don't be strict to tailwind here, definitely, the goal is not teaching him.
-   If you want more information about [tailwind see their oficial docs](https://tailwindcss.com/docs/installation) or [How properly add tailwind CSS to a rust production code]().
+   If you want more information about [tailwind see their official docs](https://tailwindcss.com/docs/installation) or [How properly add tailwind CSS to a rust production code]().

-lets also add a little style to body, so go to root.html and add
+let's also add a little style to the body, so go to root.html and add
 ```html
 	<body class="bg-gray-300">
 	 ... rest